lextm/jekyll-theme-chirpy/_posts/2017-7-3-the-store-about-net-cross-platform-ui-frameworks.md

 Note that Microsoft is going to support Windows Forms on .NET Core 3.0.
 Officially Microsoft will make it available on Windows, but anyone can attempt to port to other systems.

-> Update (Jan 18, 2023) Microsoft later decided to stop supporting System.Drawing on non-Windows platform, due to the poor maintenance status of `libgtkplus`, and Windows Forms on .NET Core has always been a Windows only thing.
+Later Microsoft decided to stop supporting System.Drawing on non-Windows platform, due to the poor maintenance status of `libgtkplus`, and Windows Forms on .NET Core has been forced to be Windows only.

 As a result, Windows Forms is not considered a cross platform option by Microsoft.

-## WPF/Avalonia/UWP/WinUI
+## WPF/Avalonia/Avalonia XPF/UWP/WinUI

 |          | Comment      |
 | -------- | -------------|